RushDL/SQL---Data-Cleaning-Nashville-Housing-/README.md

 # SQL - Data Cleaning Nashville Housing
 This repisotory is one of my __personal portfolio projects__.
-It holds files and code in cleaning data using SQL.
+It holds file and code in cleaning data using SQL.
 The database used for this project is Microsoft SQL Server Management.